Jenkintown HIV and AIDS Illness Social Security Attorneys

 The Human Immunodeficiency Virus (HIV) damages the immune system.
 A wide variety of "opportunistic" infections take advantage of a weakened immune system and affect the victim in ways that can be mild to severe.
 The medications that keep people healthy have side effects and these can also make a person ill and limit their ability to work.

-The process for determining your condition has these steps:
+The process for determining your disability status includes these steps:

 - Are you capable of performing work that you have done in the past?